Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 By Steve Levine

-Status Preliminarily Approved — Claim Form Not Yet Open No settlement website live yet; both go live July 7, 2026
+Status Preliminarily Approved (Claim Form Not Yet Available) official Epiq settlement website is not publicly available yet; expected around the July 7, 2026 Notice Date

 Settlement Fund $50,000,000 non-reversionary, distributed pro rata by subscription length

-On March 31, 2026 the court adopted Document 236 — the Proposed Order Preliminarily Approving Class Action Settlement in Biddle et al. v.
-The Walt Disney Company, Case No. 5:22-cv-07317-EJD, N.D.
-Cal.
-That order set the full schedule: Notice Date July 7, 2026, claim & opt-out deadline September 8, 2026, and final approval hearing before Judge Edward J. Davila on January 14, 2027 at 9:00 a.m.
-PT in Courtroom 4 of the Robert F. Peckham Federal Building, San Jose, CA. OCA will post the official Epiq claim-form URL on this page the day it launches.
+The case is Biddle et al. v.
+The Walt Disney Company, Case No. 5:22-cv-07317-EJD, in the U.S. District Court for the Northern District of California.
+The court’s preliminary approval order set the full procedural schedule: Notice Date July 7, 2026, claim and opt-out deadline September 8, 2026, motion for final approval due October 27, 2026, and a final approval hearing before Judge Edward J. Davila on January 14, 2027 at 9:00 a.m.
+PT in Courtroom 4 of the Robert F. Peckham Federal Building, San Jose, CA. OCA will post the official Epiq claim-form URL on this page once it appears.

 Schedule At a Glance